 Job Boards And Social Media

-Remember you will be screening the individuals in question, which takes both considerable time and patience and where you need to weigh that up against the costs of using an agency to source candidates.
+Remember you will be screening the individuals in question, which takes both considerable time and patience, and where you need to weigh that up against the costs of using an agency to source candidates.

 Direct Adverts

-A great advert that is clear will attract.
-A poor advert will still attract only it will not be the ideal candidate and potentially will waste a considerable amount of your time and attention.
+A poor advert will still attract, only it will not be the ideal candidate and potentially will waste a considerable amount of your time and attention.

 Referrals

-In my humble opinion referrals is one of the few talent sourcing options that can compete with a recruitment organisation.
-A caveat here, if you are considering this option make sure that the person who referred Sophie or Lee understands what you are looking for.
-Just because he or she is a lovely person does not mean they will fit your culture or have the necessary skills for the role.
-This is where you may want to consider the behaviourial testing applications out there to confirm your thought process.
+In my humble opinion, referrals is one of the few talent sourcing options that can compete with a recruitment organisation.
+However, ensure that the person making the referral understands what you are looking for.
+Just because he or she is a lovely person, does not mean they will fit your culture or have the necessary skills for the role.

 The Lucy Walker Recruitment Sourcing Process?